Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Light-induced, fictitious magnetic field

-An atom in an oscillating electromagnetic field experiences an AC-Stark shift, which depends on the strength of the electric field and the atom's frequency-dependent polarisability, thereby shifting the energy levels.
-This polarisability can be represented by the scalar, vector, and tensor components of the polarisability tensor~\cite{KienEPJD2013}.
-By using a tune-out wavelength, the scalar light shift can be minimised to near zero, leaving only the vector and tensor light shifts.
-For the $^{87}\mathrm{Rb}$ ground state, $\mathrm{5S}_{1/2}$, the tensor light shift is zero, and the tune-out wavelength is approximately $790.2$~nm~\cite{leblanc2007species}.
+An atom in an oscillating electromagnetic field experiences an AC-Stark shift, which depends on the strength of the electric field and the atom's frequency-dependent polarizability, thereby shifting the energy levels.
+This polarizability can be represented by the scalar, vector, and tensor components of the polarizability tensor~\cite{KienEPJD2013}.
+By using a tune-out wavelength, the scalar light shift can be minimized to near zero, leaving only the vector and tensor light shifts.
+For the $^{87}\mathrm{Rb}$ ground state, $\mathrm{5S}_{1/2}$, the tensor light shift is zero, and the tune-out wavelength is $790.2$~nm~\cite{leblanc2007species}.
 At this wavelength, the scalar light shifts from the D$_1$ and D$_2$ transitions cancel each other out in the $\mathrm{5S}_{1/2}$ state, resulting in a net zero shift.
 Consequently, the only remaining component is the vector light shift, which can be written as